homezhan/artoolkit-docs/Marker_Training/marker_nft_utilities.md

 -   The camera is pointed towards the printed image to be tracked, and the Hiro marker is positioned so that it is on top of the other marker, positioned in the middle of the camera frame.
 The display indicates the tracked marker in green, with a red cross at the centre of the marker, and below, the vertical and horizontal resolution of the printed image directly under that point.
 ![This screen shot displays the output when the camera is at a typical user distance - image resolution is around 50 dpi.][CheckResolution_pinball_marker_mid-distance]

--   The camera is moved around (with the Hiro marker moved each time so that it remains roughly in the centre of the camera frame) including to the maximum and minimum distances the tracked marker is likely to be seen from:
+-   The camera is moved around (with the Hiro marker moved each time so that it remains roughly in the centre of the camera frame) to the maximum and minimum distances the tracked marker is likely to be seen from:
 ![This screen shot displays the output when the camera has been moved as close as likely to be required to the tracked image - image resolution is around 150 dpi][CheckResolution_pinball_marker_close-distance]
 ![This screen shot displays the output when the camera has been moved as far away from the tracked image as likely to be required in normal use - image resolution is around 25 dpi][CheckResolution_pinball_marker_far-distance]